Trenchless Pipe Lining in West Chester, PA

 Trenchless pipe lining is a technology that was first developed for sewer mains under the street and then adapted for use in buildings and underground services.
 It’s the manufacture of a new pipe right within the old one.
 This new pipe has the same strength characteristics as the sewer and drain pipe sold at a plumbing supply house.
 In fact, the technical name in the code for pipe lining is Cured-In-Place Piping (CIPP).
-Because it is a new pipe, as a master plumber in West Chester, PA for many years, we get a permit from the Borough when we do an installation.
+Because it is a new pipe, as a master and one of the leading pipe lining companies in West Chester, PA for many years, we get a permit from the Borough when we do an installation.

 Most of the homes in the Borough of West Chester, PA have sewer lines that are a mix of cast iron and terra cotta piping.
 As they age they deteriorate in different ways.
 Cast iron tends to scale up inside which causes paper and organics to get caught up and left behind by the water flow.
 Low water consumption plumbing fixtures add to the problem.
 Cast iron will often rust out along the bottom or crack along the top.
 Terra cotta does not rot but can develop cracks and holes.
 Typically terra cotta was installed in two-foot sections with mortared joints.
 The mortar cracks over time and tree roots find an entry point to get into the line causing their own backups.